-An applicant can ask the examiner to reconsider a final office action.
+An applicant can ask the patent examiner to reconsider a final office action.
 This can be done in writing, by phone, or in person.
-Another amendment, known as an “afterfinal amendment," can also be filed.
+Another amendment, known as an "after final amendment," can also be filed.
 If the examiner is not convinced, an "advisory action" will be sent reiterating the examiner's position.
 The applicant still has the opportunity to exercise the other choices in this section.

-An inventor can have claims reviewed further by the examiner by filing a continuation application or a request for continued examination (RCE).
+An applicant can have claims reviewed further by the examiner by filing a continuation application or a request for continued examination (RCE).

 A new application, known as a "continuation," can be filed while the original (or "parent") application is still pending.
 A continuation application consists of the same invention, cross-referenced to the parent application and with a new set of claims.
-The continuation application allows a second or third bite at the apple since it’s theoretically possible to file an unlimited sequence of continuation applications.
+The continuation application allows a second or third bite at the apple, since it is theoretically possible to file an unlimited sequence of continuation applications.
 The filing date of the parent application is retained for purposes of determining the relevancy of prior art.

-EXAMPLE: Jim filed a patent application for his paint roller invention in January 2000.
-He filed a continuation application for the paint roller in July 2002.
-Bob invented the same paint roller device in January 2001.
-Jim has priority because his parent application was filed before Bob invented his paint roller.
+Consider, for example, a case in which Susan filed a patent application for her paint roller invention in January 2016.
+She filed a continuation application for the paint roller in July 2018.
+Bob invented the same paint roller device in January 2017.
+Susan has priority because her parent application was filed before Bob invented his paint roller.

 If a request for continued examination is filed, the inventor does not have to file a new copy of the specification or drawing and will not receive a new serial number or filing date.
 The inventor files an RCE form, pays another filing fee, and submits another amendment.

-A less common form of extension application is known as a continuation-in-part (CIP) in which a portion or all of the earlier application is continued and new matter not disclosed in the earlier application is included.
-CIP applications are used when an applicant wants to present an improvement but is prevented from adding it to a pending application because of the prohibition against adding "new matter” (see “Nothing New Added,” above).
+A less common form of extension application is known as a continuation-in-part (CIP), in which a portion or all of the earlier application is continued and new matter not disclosed in the earlier application is included.
+CIP applications are used when an applicant wants to present an improvement but is prevented from adding it to a pending application because of the prohibition against adding "new matter."